eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- K8s, Kubernetes: container orchestration system for automating software deployment, scaling, and management
 	- Terraform: software tool for ***infrastructure as code***
 + skill set:
+	- Knowledge of Big Data, SAP ERP, Docker, Kubernetes, CXF or another ETL product is a plus;
+		* Apache CXF: open-source Web services framework, for developing Web services using front-end Web development APIs, such as JAX-WS and JAX-RS, in the context of service-oriented architecture (SOA).
+	- AWS, Azure, Google cloud, Apache Beam, NoSQL
+		* Apache Beam: open-source unified programming model, and set of software development kits (SDKs), to define and execute data processing pipelines, including ETL, batch and stream (continuous) processing.
+The data pipelines (Beam Pipelines) are executed in one of the supported distributed processing back-ends (Beam supported runners).
+	- Experience of working with JDBC, XML, Junits, Maven, Avro and JSON;
+		* JDBC, Java Database Connectivity: API for how client applications can connect to a database.
+		* Apache Maven
+			+ build automation tools, primarily for Java, and for:
+				- Ruby
+				- Scala
+				- C\#
+		* Apache Avro:
+			+ data serialization system
+			+ row-oriented remote procedure call (RPC), for distributed computing, and data serialization framework
+	- Good understanding of Web Services (SOAP/REST), knowledge of CXF is a plus.
++ skill set:
+	- Experienced in data sanitization, data import and export (ETL).
+	- Familiar with SQL Server products, i.e. SQL Integration Services and Reporting Services.
+	- Work with the application team to create and maintain effective database-coupled application logic stored procedures, triggers and user-defined functions (UDFs); these are programs that are under the control of the DBMS (SQL, MySQL, Postgres, MongoDB)
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.